Seanny123/seanaubin.github.io/content/post/2015-08-15-Debugging-Your-Thoughts-with-Mind-Maps.md

 +++
-title = "Debugging Your Thoughts with Mind-Maps" date = "2015-08-15" categories = ["Psychology", "Mindmap", "Unsolicited Advice"]
+title = "Debugging Your Thoughts with Mind-Maps" date = "2015-08-15" categories = ["Psychology", "Mindmaps", "Unsolicited Advice"]
 +++

 In this post, I'm going to give a quick overview of Cognitive Behaviour Therapy (CBT) and how it can be used with mind-maps to eliminate unhelpful thought patterns.
 In a way, this is just like debugging your brain like it’s a computer program.
 Somewhere in your computer code, there’s something that is causing unpleasantness.
 This post will show you how to find the source of this and fixing it.